lu-annie/my-handy-dictionary/README.md

 6. Replace MY_SECRET_API_KEY_1 with your API key
 7. Your app is ready to go!

-Access the site at https://annielu.pythonanywhere.com/
+You can access the site temporarily at https://annielu.pythonanywhere.com/